AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/02.updating-kb/docs.en.md

 ## Translating an article

 This part is tricky.
 Currently, our Knowledgebase only supports the English and Russian languages, but we can envision a future where we have many more to choose from.
 You can help us lay the foundation of this future by suggesting translations to existing articles.
 Everything that was said about [writing new articles](#new-article) applies here too, the main difference is that you should always create the new file in the same folder as the original one, and name it accordingly (e.g. `docs.es.md` for Spanish).
 Use the English original's raw text to copy the structure of the article, it will eliminate a lot of possible misunderstandings and inconsistencies.

+<a name="issues"></a>

+## Working on open issues

+Sometimes there's need to update or complement an existing article, or create a new one, but we can't do it right away for some reason.
+In such cases usually a task ("issue") gets created in special repository on GitHub.
+You can get there by [this link](https://github.com/AdguardTeam/AdguardKnowledgeBase/issues/), choose any issue that you find appealing and start working on it.
+If you have any questions — you can ask them right in the comments in that issue.

 <a name="license"></a>